bisq-network/compensation/ISSUE_TEMPLATE.md

 ## Summary

-> _Specify the total amount of BSQ you are requesting, along with the USD total and BSQ/USD rate:_
+> _Specify the total amount of BSQ you are requesting, along with the USD total and BSQ/USD rate (don't include the brackets!):_

 - **BSQ requested**: **`[BSQ amount]`** <!-- [BSQ amount] should be: USD amount / BSQ rate -->
 - USD requested: [USD amount] <!-- [USD amount] should be: total of all contributions listed in "contributions delivered" table below -->